FREE GIFT! 108 WAYS TO BALANCE YOUR KID’S CHAKRAS!… LEARN MORE »

 The inner critic you’re likely familiar with as an adult can emerge strongly for tween girls.
 This is when we can start to see negative self-talk developing in girls.
 They’re starting to compare themselves to others as a way of learning who they are.

 Practice stating positive affirmations in the morning before school or at night before bed.
 Write them down and post them around the house as reminders.

 Or, hang up a 108 Positive Affirmations Poster in your daughter’s room so she’ll constantly be surrounded by empowering language!

-Here are some examples of affirmations you can share with your daughter: I am confident.
-I am loved.
-I can overcome my fears.
-I am calm.
-I am important.
-You and your daughter can use these examples as inspiration to create affirmations that are unique to her.
+Another benefit of positive affirmations is how you can easily tailor them to your personal needs and style.
+You and your daughter can use the examples above as inspiration to create affirmations that are unique to her.